yastn/yastn/docs/source/fpeps/algorithms_ntu.rst

 description of the algorithm in Ref[2] and in Appendix B of Ref [3].
 That exactness warrants that the error measure is Hermitian and non-negative own to the numerical precision.

-The least square optimization processes used is in yastn/tn/fpeps/_routines.py
+The least square optimization processes used is in

+.. autofunction:: yastn.tn.fpeps.evolution._routines

 References & Related works